-The plan commission in making its decision shall consider the following factors:
+The plan commission in making its recommendation and the town board in making its decision shall consider the following factors:

-- (1) the degree of the existing nonconformity (i.e., 1 foot into the setback or 1 foot from the property boundary line); - (2) the size and configuration of the lot; - (3) whether the lot conforms to the dimensional standards of the zoning district in which it is located; - (4) the size and location of the existing nonconforming building; - (5) the size and location of other existing structures and those structures reasonably anticipated on the lot; - (6) the impact, if any, that the expansion may have on adjoining properties; - (7) whether the proposed expansion would violate the intent of this chapter; and - (8) any other factor that relates to the purposes of this chapter as set forth in s.
+- (1) the degree of the existing nonconformity (i.e., 1 foot into the setback or 1 foot from the property boundary line); - (2) the size and configuration of the lot; - (3) whether the lot conforms to the dimensional standards of the zoning district in which it is located; - (4) the size and location of the existing nonconforming building;

+- (5) the size and location of other existing structures and those structures reasonably anticipated on the lot: - (6) the impact, if any, that the expansion may have on adjoining properties; - (7) whether the proposed expansion would violate the intent of this chapter; and - (8) any other factor that relates to the purposes of this chapter as set forth in s.
 500.05 or as allowed by state law.

 - (A) Generally.
-In approving an expansion of a nonconforming building, the plan commission may impose one or more conditions of approval deemed necessary to further the intent and purposes of this chapter.
+In approving an expansion of a nonconforming building, the plan commission may recommend and the town board may impose one or more conditions of approval deemed necessary to further the intent and purposes of this chapter.
 Such conditions, for example, may relate to landscaping, screening, and the maximum size of the building(s). - (B) Effect on contracts with another party.
-The plan commission shall not condition or withhold approval based upon the property owner entering into a contract or discontinuing, modifying, extending, or renewing any contract, with a third party under which the third party is engaging in a lawful use of the property.
-95
+The town board shall not condition or withhold approval based upon the property owner entering into a contract or discontinuing, modifying, extending, or renewing any contract, with a third party under which the third party is engaging in a lawful use of the property.
+[1]